 European Legal Networks in Crisis

 In 2010, the sovereign debt crisis erupted in the European Union (EU) and continues to raise critical questions about the macro-economic governance structure of the EU.
 The Eurozone crisis impacted not only financial stability, but also confidence in the EU system.
 Reform of the Economic and Monetary Union (EMU) institutional structure as well as member states fiscal positions have been contentious issues.
-The crisis in the area of economic and financial governance revealed a more fundamental problem: the sustainability in the long-term of the Euro and the EMU broadly speaking.
-These characteristics of both the EMU and the Eurozone crisis policy response have subsequently triggered a number of legal cases at European constitutional courts, both national and supranational.
-What is interesting about these cases is not simply that their initiators were concerned about the legal developments of the Eurozone crisis policy response, but also the social, political and economic context in which the cases are embedded.
+A key aspect has been the creation of myriad legal mechanisms to deal with the crisis.

-In ensuring the certainty of the rule of law for citizens in the European Union, as well as ensuring the stability of the macro-economy, the politics of jurisdiction in the macro-economic governance needs to be better understood.
-Otherwise tensions caused by jurisdictional uncertainty, especially when different political actors with diverging interests capitalise on this uncertainty, can lead to further fragmentation of the European Union as well as self-reinforcing political echo chambers, which ends with ineffective governance and instability.
+In ensuring the certainty of the rule of law for citizens in the European Union, as well as ensuring the stability of the macro-economy, political authority over the macro-economic governance needs to be better understood.
+Otherwise tensions caused by uncertainty, especially when different political actors with diverging interests capitalise on this uncertainty, can lead to further fragmentation of the European Union as well as self-reinforcing political echo chambers, which ends with ineffective governance and instability.

 Nov 2016 – Sep 2017 Université Libre de Bruxelles, Belgium